richard-costa/richard-costa.github.io/notes/stats_mech_ii/stats_mech_ii_chap1_1.md

 In these notes we are going to study systems that are not in thermodynamic equilibrium.
 The description of those kind of systems is far less complete and satisfactory than those in equilibrium, so it is a theory still under development.

 In practice there are several ways to describe a system out of equilibrium, some better than others depending on the type of problem at hand.
-However, there are two main ways of describing out-of-equilibrium (OFQ) systems: through kinetic theories and stochastic theories.
+In general, there are two main ways of describing out-of-equilibrium (OFQ) systems: through kinetic theories and stochastic theories.

 Kinetic theories make use of something called _coarse graining_, which can be understood as a way to systematically use approximations in order to describe the system, controlling how much information we need - or want - to add to our model and how much we leave out.
-Therefore, there's control of its complexity and certainty about what we are leaving out.
+Therefore, there's control of its complexity and we can be sure about what we are leaving out.
 An analogy would be expanding some function into a Taylor series and truncating it according to what the situation requires of us.
 Examples of kinetic theories and coarse graining descriptions include:

 - _The Boltzmann Equation_.
 This equation gives us the time evolution of the position and velocity __distributions__ of particles (from a gas) and it is more appropriate to describe diluted systems, where interactions are short range in nature.
 We will talk more about this equation soon.
 - _The Vlasov Equation_.
 Used to describe quasi-neutral[^1] plasma and more appropriate for long-range interactions (in this case, the eletromagnetic interaction).

-Stochastic theories allows to construct probabilistic models, usually inspired in the Brownian movement.
-In this realm we will see the Langevin Equation, the Fokker-Planck equation and the master equation with some applications.
+Stochastic theories allows to construct probabilistic models, usually inspired in the Brownian motion.
+In the stochastic approach we will see the Langevin Equation, the Fokker-Planck equation and the master equation with some applications.

 Now, our entry point will be the Boltzmann equation, and in these lectures we will see two ways of deriving it.
 One is more phenomenological, and the other more formal[^2].
 We will start with the former, so we can have more physical insight into what is going on.